solidoss/solidframe/tutorials/mprpc_echo_relay/README.md

  * register the connection after it was established
  * create a connection pool with active connections

-To register connection after it was established we need to configure mpipc::Service with a callback for connection start event:
+To register connection after it was established we need to configure mprpc::Service with a callback for connection start event:

 ```C++
     cfg.client.connection_start_fnc = on_connection_start;